jiayangao/jiayangao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About Me
-I am a soon-graduating computer vision PhD candidate at the University of Melbourne, under the supervision of [Associate Professor Krista A. Ehinger](http://www.kehinger.com/) and [Dr Qiuhong Ke](https://research.monash.edu/en/persons/qiuhong-ke).
+I am a soon-graduating PhD candidate in Computer Vision at the University of Melbourne, under the supervision of [Associate Professor Krista A. Ehinger](http://www.kehinger.com/) and [Dr Qiuhong Ke](https://research.monash.edu/en/persons/qiuhong-ke).
 I got my MSc Degree at the University of Melbourne in 2021.
-My work focuses on bridging the gap between computer vision systems and human perception, such as filling in visually occluded parts.
-My research interests include object reconstruction/segmentation/recognition and scene understanding.
+My work focuses on bridging the gap between computer vision systems and human perception, with expertise in understanding and completing visually occluded content.
+My interests include object reconstruction, segmentation, recognition, and scene understanding.
+I am open to research collaborations related to amodal completion.